skmll/KimoEt/README.md

 This is especially helpful for beginners.
 If you are goint to use it, beware that the ratings are only a representation of a card's power in the void.
 You should adjust your picks according to what you have already picked.
 This is more and more important as you go through your picks.

-The source of the ratings is this document made by TDC's Eternal team (please correct me if I am wrong): https://docs.google.com/spreadsheets/d/1NH1i_nfPKhXO53uKYgJYICrTx_XSqDC88b2I3e0vsc0
+The source of the ratings is this document made by TDC's Eternal team: https://docs.google.com/spreadsheets/d/1NH1i_nfPKhXO53uKYgJYICrTx_XSqDC88b2I3e0vsc0

 This was done out of a personal frustration I had with needing to ALT+TAB for the spreadsheet, CTRL+F for searching, writting the name, looking for the highlighted card.